 The Climate + Health Declaration aims for statewide civic engagement on climate action.

 Who We Are

 The Climate + Health Declaration is powered by the Climate + Energy Project with broad support from organizational signers.
 Generous funding for the Climate + Health Declaration and supporting work comes from the Kansas Health Foundation, the Turner Foundation, and from donors like you.

-Generous funding for the Climate + Health Declaration and supporting work comes from the Kansas Health Foundation, the Turner Foundation, and from donors like you.
+Generous funding for the Climate + Health Declaration and supporting work comes from the Kansas Health Foundation, the Turner Foundation, the Sunflower Foundation, and from donors like you.